riceteacatpanda/sinensis-meta/TECHINCAL.md

  * TOTP for apps like Google authenticator
  * JWT in place of a typical session cookie
    * Contains basic user information like UID, team name, etc
-   * Makes SPA more independent hence reducing server load and bandwidth usage
+   * Makes SPA more independent from API hence reducing server load and bandwidth usage

 ### Security considerations
  * Query injection (is that even possible with Mongo?)